joncursi/cheddur-whitepaper/whitepaper.md

 \end{enumerate}

 In scenario (A), more high-quality reviews will be added to the Cheddur platform which is likely to attract more users and growth.
-In scenarios (B) and (C), \text{\sout{U}} tokens will be purchased on the open market and/or locked away, thereby reducing the circulating supply of the CHDR currency.
+In scenario (B), more users and engagement will be brought to the Cheddur platform which will also spur growth.
+In scenarios (C) and (D), \text{\sout{U}} tokens will be purchased on the open market and/or locked away, thereby reducing the circulating supply of the CHDR currency.
 Each of these outcomes are favorable for the Cheddur platform and will increase the value that gets accrued to the token.

 ### Advertising